akpoff/spf_fetch/README.md

 already greylisted ip addresses.

 One naive technique for pre-greylisting large mailers like Google is to add their __MX__ records to the approved senders list.
-Unfortunately, large companies rarely use the send servers and ip addresses for both sending and receiving.
+Unfortunately, large companies rarely use the same servers and ip addresses for both sending and receiving.

 The `spf_fetch` project uses a simple technique for pre-determining which ip addresses and blocks of addresses to add to the approved